ISISNeutronMuon/MDANSE/Doc/pages/R_units.rst

 ====== ===== =====

 All these prefixes can be used with any of the units from Table 2.
-All these units can also be accessed through the :ref:`units-editor`.
+All these units can also be accessed through the Units Editor.

 Table 2: A list of all units that can be used in MDANSE.